Serdar Yiğit Eroğlu

-Serdar Yiğit Eroğlu is a Turkish kickboxer.
+Serdar Yiğit Eroğlu (born 1995) is a Turkish kickboxer.

 As of January 2022, he was the No. 10 ranked middleweight kickboxer in the world by Beyond Kick.

 Career

 Eroğlu was scheduled to face Santino Verbeek on September 29, 2018.
 He won the fight by decision.

 On November 3, 2018, Eroğlu faced Ehsan Vafae.
 He defeated him by technical knockout in the second round.

 Eroglu faced Sergey Ponomarev at Ural FC 1 on July 1, 2022.
 He lost the fight by unanimous decision.

 On October 8, 2022, Eroğlu faced Ruben Lee at the BKK World Kickboxing Championships in Dubai for the inaugural 90 kg title.
 He won the fight by unanimous decision.